Scotland women's national football team: Honoured players

 The SFA operates a roll of honour for every female player who has made more than 50 appearances (initially 100) for Scotland.
 The Scottish Football Museum operates a hall of fame, based at Hampden Park, which is open to players and managers involved in Scottish football.
 Rose Reilly (2007) and Julie Fleeting (2018) are the only women to be inducted so far.
 Sportscotland operates the Scottish Sports Hall of Fame, which has inducted some footballers, also including Reilly.

+Records

+Players in bold are still active with the national team.